evianescobio/The-Escobio-Grill/README.md

 🧩 Technologies Used

-HTML – for structure and semantic elements
+ * HTML: for structure and semantic elements
-Images – stored locally inside the images/ folder
+ * Images: stored locally inside the images/ folder

 🚧 Work in Progress